notjosh/Marzipants/README.md

 - Follow all the [MarzipanPlatter instructions first](https://github.com/biscuitehh/MarzipanPlatter)
 - Install `node` if you don't have it yet (`brew install node`)
 - Open the Xcode project, run the `MarzipantsMacSwift` target, and you too have an unstable UI server and a poorly rendered app!
+- If the app fails to compile, try building the ReactMac scheme first, and only then MarzipantsMacSwift
 - Instead of running from Xcode directly, you can *build* the app from Xcode, and then:
 - Run react-native server: `npm install -g react-native; react-native start`
 - Find in Xcode the built app (in Products group, find MarzipantsMacSwift.app -> Open in Finder), copy path to it